 Ecstasy of Gold are a full service production house tackling everything from brand and corporate film, to animation and visual effects.

-We caught up with Ecstasy of Gold Co Founder, Arthur, and Motion Designer, Ben to find out what has been behind their rise in just three years.
+We sat down with Ecstasy of Gold Co Founder, Arthur, and Motion Designer, Ben to find out what has really been behind their rise in just three years.

 Arthur: Everything… well it feels like that sometimes.
 We find the right way to share our clients’ vision with big, ballsy creative and the right medium to deliver it.